jrieken/ftp-sample/README.md

 # Try It

-You a couple of things before you can start
+You need a couple of things before you can start

 * have a ftp server to talk to
 * update [`extension.ts`](https://github.com/jrieken/ftp-sample/blob/master/src/extension.ts#L14) with your server details (address and auth)
+* run `npm install`
-* re-compile via `npm run compile`
+* compile with `npm run compile`

 Now you can run this extension but make sure to open a Workspace.